muneer78/muneer78.github.io/_posts/2023-01-30-great-lines-the-foolish-capering-edition.md

 ---
-tags: great-lines
+date: 2023-01-30
-title: "Great Lines: The Foolish Capering Edition"
+title: The Foolish Capering Edition
+tags: newsletter
 ---

 First, The Simpsons are always good for a great line: